caesar003/theme-switch/README.md

 # Theme Switch

-`theme-switch` is a simple CLI tool to toggle between light and dark themes for Neovim and Kitty.
-With customizable templates, it allows you to set up and switch themes effortlessly from the command line, quite useful for those who are ocasionally code from indoor to outdoor and vice versa.
+`theme-switch` is a simple CLI tool to toggle between light and dark themes for Neovim, Kitty, and Vim.
+Designed for developers who frequently move between indoor and outdoor environments, it allows effortless theme switching with customizable templates.

 ## Table of Contents